Dharendra/ModusCreate/Readme.md

 1. Navigate to Budget page
 2. Add Income Type
-3. Check if Working Balance and Total inflow amount is updates"
+3. Check if Working Balance and Total inflow amount is updated
 4. Navigate to Reports page
-5. Check if Total Inflow amount is increased and update in Inflow vs Outflow Chart.
+5. Check if Total Inflow amount is increased and updated in Inflow vs Outflow Chart.

 ##### Add Expense :

 1. Navigate to Budget page
 2. Add Expense (Misc) Type
-3. Check if Working Balance and Total Outflow amount is updates"
+3. Check if Working Balance and Total Outflow amount is updated
 4. Navigate to Reports page
-5. Check if Total Outflow amount is increased and update in Inflow vs Outflow Chart.
+5. Check if Total Outflow amount is increased and updated in Inflow vs Outflow Chart.
 6. Navigate to Spending Chart
 7. Check if Misc Amount in updated Chart